runrun-github/CTimes/README.md

 # CTimes
+This app was developed for an assignment of AI Data science tool 2, Chuo Univ.

 ## About this app
-This app is developed for an assignment of AI Data science tool 2, Chuo Univ.
+This app is useful for students of Chuo Univ to meet each other's convenience.
+This app was developed using Ruby on Rails.